Japanese Bodysuit Tattoo

 Japanese Bodysuit Tattooing

-Horisumi -Kian Forreal’s main focus with his tattooing is aimed at creating traditional Japanese bodysuit tattoos, which means bodysuit or one of the building blocks that create the bodysuit indigenous to Traditional Japanese Tattoo.
+The main goal of traditional Japanese tattooing or ‘Irezumi’ is to aim at creating the quintessential Japanese bodysuit, which means backpiece or one of the other building blocks that create the bodysuit indigenous to Traditional Japanese Tattoo.

 Next step are arms and chest tattoos.
-For males the chest plate covers most of the pectoral area, 2-4 centimeters from the middle of the best to just above the nipple and following along the collarbone up top.
+For males the chest plate or ‘hikae’ covers most of the pectoral area, 2-4 centimeters from the middle of the chest to 2cm above the nipple and following along the collarbone up top.
 A strong chest plate really makes a sleeve look great!
 For a woman just a little more shoulder in the front going to the chest but not all the way on to the chest muscle, this creates a nice feminine look while staying true to tradition and finishing off the sleeve properly.

 This is the way to build a bodysuit in short.
 So it will take some time before you are actually ready.
 To get a short suit in 2-3 years time for example, is fairly quick.
 A full suit can take up to 5 years or more.
 Often one likes to pause and enjoy the open ending or simply save up for the next step in the process.
 The latter can also be done in the shop; you can make regular down payments as to always have enough credit so as to not disturb the process.
 The appointments are made every 1., 2, 3 or 4 weeks, same day, same time if possible so as to establish a rhythm.
 This is most beneficial to the tattooist and yourself.
 And the result will be as such.